All About Math Review

 Level 1 Readiness Assessment

-There is a link to this assessment on the All About Math Level 1 product page.
+There is a link to the pre-assessment on the All About Math Level 1 product page.
 Look for Placement Test 1.
+This includes 1 PDF page with a list of questions for the parent to think read through and answer in order to decide on the readiness of their child.

 Level 2 Readiness Assessment

-This is also linked on the AAM-1 product page.
+This is also linked on the All About Math Level One product page.
 Look for Placement Test 2.

-• From reading the level 2 assessment it seems that it would be a lot to skip over unless a child had already done kindergarten and first grade math.
+From reading the level 2 assessment it definitely seemed appropriate for a child entering second grade.
+Level one would be a lot to skip over unless a child had already done kindergarten and first grade math.
+Again, use the assessments to check for your own child.

 What’s Included